3.5 Hours / 3.5 CEs

 • Practice Setting

-• Outpatient forensic assessment clinics
+• Outpatient forensic assessment programs and private forensic practices

-• Human resources offices conducting workplace investigations
+• Human resources and workplace investigation units

-• Social service agencies serving justice-involved individuals
+• Community mental health and social service agencies serving justice-involved clients

 Presented By